appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     </div>
     <hr/>
     <div className="containerDescription">
-      Configure high availability for your Appsmith deployment on AWS ECS on Fargate.
-This setup ensures that your applications are resilient and can handle increased load effectively. <a href="/getting-started/setup/installation-guides/aws-ecs/set-up-high-availability">Learn more about setting up high availability</a>
+      Configure high availability for your Appsmith deployment on AWS Fargate to handle increased load. <a href="/getting-started/setup/installation-guides/aws-ecs/set-up-high-availability">Learn more about setting up high availability</a>
     </div>
   </div>